Medical Policy: 02.01.53

 High intensity focused ultrasound (HIFU) is a minimally-invasive technique that is currently under clinical study for treatment of cancers and other conditions, including but not limited to prostate cancer, renal cancer, pancreatic cancer, breast cancer, central nervous system cancers (gliomas), soft tissue sarcomas, hepatocellular carcinoma, thyroid nodules, benign prostatic hypertrophy (BPH), breast fibroadenoma and vulvar dystrophy (non-neoplastic epithelial disorders of the vulva).
 Currently, the primary area of study is for use of HIFU in the treatment of prostate cancer.

 High intensity focused ultrasound (HIFU) focuses high-energy ultrasound waves on a single location, which increases the local tissue temperature to over 80 degrees Celcius.
 This causes a discrete locus of coagulative necrosis of approximately 3x3x10 mm.
+The surgeon uses a transrectal probe to plan, perform, and monitor treatment in a real-time sequence to ablate the entire gland or small discrete lesions.
 HIFU can be repeated if necessary.
 This procedure is typically carried out in an outpatient setting and is performed under a spinal or general anesthesia.
 A proposed benefit to this method is less adjacent tissue damage.

 The purpose of focal therapy using high intensity focused ultrasound (HIFU) is to provide a treatment option that is an alternative to or an improvement on existing therapies.